 Managing Prey Drive and Social Interactions

-By understanding your dog's nature and providing proper socialization, you can create a harmonious relationship with your Bernese Mountain Dog.
+Knowing the nature of your dog and socializing him/her properly, you can establish a harmonious relationship with your Bernese Mountain Dog.

 Final Insights for a Lifelong Companion